OVO Hydro: Politics

 The OVO Hydro was host to the largest televised debate seen in Scotland's history, Scotland Decides: The Big, Big Debate, held on the evening of Thursday 11 September 2014; towards the end of the Scottish independence referendum campaign.
 The Mentorn/BBC Scotland organised debate, in which every secondary school in Scotland was invited to take part, involved around 7,500 first time voters and was broadcast on BBC One during the evening of 11 September 2014 and was presented by James Cook.

 Ticket sales records

 In 2016, the arena handled 751,487 ticket sales, making it the eighth-busiest music arena in the world in terms of ticket sales.
 It also hosted the UFC's first event in Scotland.

-In 2019, the Hydro was the second busiest venue in the world behind Madison Square Garden in New York City.
+In 2019, the Hydro was the second busiest venue in the world behind Madison Square Garden.
 The venue attracts over 1 million visitors per year, making it a regular feature in the top ten arenas globally.